py-why/causal-learn/docs/source/independence_tests_index/fisherz.rst

 Perform an independence test using Fisher-z's test [1]_.
 This test is optimal for linear-Gaussian data.

+(We have updated the independence test class and the usage example hasn't been updated yet.
+For new class, please refer to `TestCIT.py <https://github.com/cmu-phil/causal-learn/blob/main/tests/TestCIT.py>`_ or `TestCIT_KCI.py <https://github.com/cmu-phil/causal-learn/blob/main/tests/TestCIT_KCI.py>`_.)

 Usage
 --------
 .. code-block:: python